Account Recovery

 If you forgot your PIN

-Your PIN protects the encryption keys stored on your device.
+Your PIN protects the device keys stored on your device.
 If you forget it:

-- Contact your operator.
-If you do not have your recovery key, your operator can help you through the re-enrollment process (see below).
+- Contact your admin.
+If you do not have a biometric fallback, your admin can help you through the re-enrollment process.

-Your PIN cannot be reset by the server — this is a security feature, not a limitation.
-It means nobody (not even someone with access to the server) can unlock your data without your PIN or recovery key.
+Your PIN cannot be reset by the server — this is a security feature.
+It means nobody, not even someone with access to the server, can unlock your data without your PIN or biometric.

 If you lost your device